Nonprofit & Charity Registration Lawyer Mississauga Guide

 Step 1: Define Your Purpose and Structure

 Start by deciding exactly what your charity will do and how it will be organized.
-Most Canadian charities go with a nonprofit corporation structure, which gives a clear framework and limits personal liability.
-Think about your charity’s main mission—this is what will drive every decision you make from here.
+Most organizations planning to seek charitable status first incorporate as a nonprofit corporation, which limits personal liability and provides the legal entity the CRA requires before it will consider a charity application.
+Think about your charity's main mission—this is what will drive every decision you make from here.

 Step 2: Pick the Perfect Name